Founder / Executive Director

 Dena Simmons, Ed.D., is a lifelong activist, educator, and student of life.
 A native of the Bronx, New York, Dena grew up in a one-bedroom apartment with her two sisters and immigrant mother.
 There, Dena learned and lived the violence of injustice and inequity and decided to dedicate her life to educating and empowering others.

-Before founding LiberatED, a social & emotional learning approach to healing and racial justice, Dena was the assistant director of the Yale Center for Emotional Intelligence, where she worked with schools to use the power of emotions to create a more just and compassionate society.
+Before founding LiberatED, which centers radical love, healing, and racial justice in social & emotional learning and education, Dena was the assistant director of the Yale Center for Emotional Intelligence, where she worked with schools to use the power of emotions to create a more just and compassionate society.
 Along with leading LiberatED, Dena is an inaugural scholar-in-residence at the Institute for Racial Justice at Loyola University of Chicago.

 Prior to her work at the Center, Dena served as an educator, teacher educator, diversity facilitator, and curriculum developer.
 She has been a leading voice on teacher education and has written and spoken across the country about social justice pedagogy, diversity, education reform, and bullying in K-12 school settings, including two TEDx talks and a TED talk on Broadway.
 Dena has been profiled in the AOL/PBS project, MAKERS: Women Who Make America, and a Beacon Press Book, Do It Anyway: The New Generation of Activists.